pjIowa/Babel/README.md

    Train model

    Deploy app on iPhone for Bluetooth earbuds

-## Mechanical Turk Roadmap
-  * Get text of French translated to English
-  * Get edits for translation
-  * Get ratings for edits
-  * Keep highest rated edit as correct translation

 ## Libaries to Use:
    armadillo, for linear algebra ✓

-   gnuplot, for data visualization
+   gnuplot, for data visualization ✓

 ## External Datasets to Use:
    http://marsyasweb.appspot.com/download/data_sets/ , files vs. music genre